Immunotherapy Treatment for a Bee Allergy

 Until I actually looked at him…

 I was a little taken back.
 His face was bright red and his eyes looked strained, almost like he had been choked by someone.
 Surprised, I asked him what was going on.
-He explained that the last dose of his once a week venom immunotherapy shot had been administered today, and although things had been going well, he was now having a reaction.
+He explained that the last dose of his once a week venom immunotherapy shot had been administered today, and although things had been going well, he was now having a reaction, a bee allergy.

 Luckily, with a quick stab to the leg with an epi pen within twenty minutes his symptoms had subsided.
 You see, my husband is a beekeeper by hobby and has been for about five years.
 Although we didn’t see any major symptoms of an allergic reaction to bee stings initially, within the last year we noticed his body reacting with a rash on his chest and a little light headedness when he was stung.

 Because my husband is stubborn, (for better or for worse!) he was not ready to give up this particular hobby.
 Which meant he started looking into options.